-2.7 Impairment of non-financial assets
+2.8 Impairment of non-financial assets

 Goodwill and intangible assets that have an indefinite useful life are not subject to amortization and are tested annually for impairment, or more frequently if events or changes in circumstances indicate that they might be impaired.
-No goodwill or intangible assets with an indefinite useful life were recognized during the years ended December 31, 2017 and 2018.
+No goodwill or intangible assets with an indefinite useful life were recognized during the reported periods.